GfSE/SpecIF-Model-Integrator-for-MS-Office/README.md

 - At least Windows Vista with 1-GHz and 512 MB RAM.

 ## Instructions
-1. To open the project click on "SpecIF.vbproj"
+1. To use the program start "SpecIF/bin/Debug/SpecIF.exe"
-2. To open the .exe go to SpecIF/bin/Debug/SpecIF.exe
+2. To open the project click on "SpecIF.vbproj"
 3. To read the code start with Interface.vb, then MainSpecIF.vb More code is found in the folders Informations, Models, SpecIFFolder.